ziqian2000/SMILING/README.md

 # 😊 SMILING: Score-Matching Imitation LearnING

-This repository contains implementations of the algorithms presented in "Diffusing States and Matching Scores: A New Framework for Imitation Learning"
+This repository contains implementations of the algorithms presented in [Diffusing States and Matching Scores: A New Framework for Imitation Learning](https://arxiv.org/abs/2410.13855)

 <p align="center">
   <img src="fig/smiling.png" alt="SMILING" width="600"/>